The best camping in Arizona with campfires

 Humming Bird Campsite

 First day of my campsite I start with 2 campsites then I built 1 more campsite.
 I then made fire pit an after that I built an outhouse its a restroom so of the guest don't know what an outhouse is we tell them it doesn't take no water to flush.
 After that I built a wooden fence around the whole campsite from horses a cows get into our property.
 So that how I started a campsite.
 Now our guests love our campsite a some of them came back an we have a short hiking trail to the rims to overlook the whole valleys its beautiful to take pictures from there.
 Learn more about this land: Guest can pitch a tent or park RV within the campsite having access to own picnic table and fire pit.
 The Campsite is 10-15 mins to the Valley View of the Famous Monuments and close to Navajo Tribal Park.
 Access to Restroom (Outhouse) within the site.
 Guest can request Navajo Taco Dinner with Navajo Tea for extra cost to enlighten their stay here in Beautiful Monument Valley.
 Guest can bring pets as well.
-We are pet friendly and have two well behaved dogs name spike and diamond.
+We are pet friendly and have one well behaved dogs name spike and diamond.
 Also we rv size will be 25 ft long ..
 30 ft.
 Long is going to button out on the cattle guard.
+We don't have hookup.

 Pets